Lauren Moreno, D.V.M

 Dr. Moreno’s advanced degrees include a B.A. in Biology and a M.S. in Audiology.
 She graduated and received her D.V.M. from North Carolina State University College of Veterinary Medicine in 2004.
 Her special interest in veterinary medicine is neurology.
 Dr. Moreno receives great satisfaction from witnessing the bond that develops between humans and their pets.

 Dr. Moreno shares her home with her goldendoodle named Murphy, 3 cats named Miss Boo, Romeo and Little Pete, and a red-eared slider named Theo.

 Annie Custer, D.V.M.

-Dr. Custer grew up on a beef and christmas tree farm in rural West Virginia.
-Most of her best childhood memories evolve around the animals which she helped take care of on the family farm.
-It was Annie’s grandparents who passed their love, respect for animals and devotion of the farm to her.
+Dr. Custer grew up on a beef and Christmas tree farm in rural West Virginia.
+Most of her best childhood memories revolve around the animals which she helped take care of on the family farm.
+It was her grandparents who passed their love and respect for animals and devotion to the farm onto her.

 Dr. Custer's veterinary career started when she began volunteering for the local veterinarian while she was in grade school.
 She started in the kennels and in 1981 finally achieved her dream of going to veterinary school.

 She graduated from the University of Georgia in 1985.
 She has practiced in Georgia, Montana, West Virginia and Massachusetts.
 Annie has enjoyed practicing both large and small animal medicine.

-Since moving to New England in 1992, Annie has focused on small animal medicine.
+Since moving to New England in 1992, Dr. Custer has focused on small animal medicine.
 She has a special interest in dentistry, surgery and nutrition.
 She enjoys a close working relationship with her clients and feels an informed owner can help her make the best decisions for their precious companions.

-Annie shares her life with Rudy and Randy her two beagles, three cats; Oliver which she adopted from People for Animals League and Whiskers and Kibbles who were rescued as feral kittens.
+Dr. Custer shares her life with her two beagles, Rudy and Randy; three cats, Oliver, who was adopted from People for Animals League, and Whiskers and Kibbles, who were rescued as feral kittens.
 Her life would not be complete without the love, compassion and understanding from her husband Ed and her two sons, Taylor and Patrick.